Do you think, programmers are evaluated only according to the number of languages they can code in?

 If you are looking for a job or attending any drive, go through all the previous interview questions asked.

-Along with the above-mentioned skills, also improve your qualities required for a software developer.
+Along with the above-mentioned skills, also improves the qualities required for a software developer.

 Finally,